handmadecode/quill/README.md

     }
     dependencies {
         fromPomFile()
-        testRuntime 'org.slf4j:slf4j-nop:1.7.22'
+        testRuntime 'com.h2database:h2:1.4.199'
     }

-In the example above the repositories are imported from the default pom file and the dependencies from an explicit pom file.
+In the example above the repositories are imported from an explicit pom file and the dependencies from the default pom file.
 It is also possible to import repositories or dependencies from several pom files.

 Note that importing repositories creates a chicken-and-egg situation.
-In order to import a pom file the plugin needs the external libraries from the `mavenImport` dependency configuration, and these libraries must be retrieved from a repository.
+In order to import a pom file the plugin needs the external libraries from the `mavenImport` dependency configuration (unless another class path has been specified in the extension property `mavenClassPath`, see above), and these libraries must be retrieved from a repository.
 If this repository is defined in the pom file, it will not be available when resolving the dependency configuration.

 To handle this situation, the plugin uses a temporary repository if no repositories are available when the `mavenImport` configuration is about to be resolved.
-This temporary repository is specified in the `mavenImport` extension property `classpathRepository`, and defaults to the repository returned by `project.repositories.mavenCentral()`.
+This temporary repository is specified in the `mavenImport` extension's property `classpathRepository`, and defaults to the repository returned by `project.repositories.mavenCentral()`.

 The property should be set to an `ArtifactRepository` or to a closure that returns an instance of